First-Year Experience Program

 A unique program at Texas Tech, the Honors College First-Year Experience (FYE) Program is designed to assist our new Honors students to transition smoothly and successfully into university life.

-As part of the FYE Program, Honors students take one of our diverse and engaging FYE courses, each taught by a fantastic professor in a small group setting of 18-20 students.
-They will also gain a built-in community through an attached Learning Community Group (LCG), taught by two upper-classmen who function as peer Mentors in guiding their students though the first semester adjustment period and in integrating them fully into the Honors and Texas Tech communities.
+As part of the FYE Program, Honors students take one of our diverse and engaging FYE courses, each taught by a fantastic professor in a small group setting of 18-25 students.
+They will also gain a built-in community through an attached Learning Community Group (LCG), led by two upper-classmen who function as peer Mentors in guiding their students though the first semester adjustment period and in integrating them into the Honors and Texas Tech communities.

 On this page, please find links to a more detailed description of the program, links to the FYE course listings for the upcoming fall semester, a calendar and overview of our LCG Session Calendar, and a link to our Resource site for FYE students.

-Please email the FYE Coordinator, Sarah Timmons with any questions you might have.
+Please email the FYE Lead Administrator, Sarah Timmons with any questions you might have.